intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 _The full code for this chapter can be found [here](/examples/tutorials/creating-an-adapter/chapter-01)._

-In this tutorial, we will create a bare-bones adapter, using the `AdapterBase` base class.
-In later chapters, we will extend our adapter to implement different features.
+In this tutorial, we will create a bare-bones adapter, using the [AdapterBase](/src/DataCore.Adapter/AdapterBase.cs) base class.
+In later chapters, we will extend our adapter to implement different features, and explore other base classes available to us.

 To get started, create a new .NET Core 3.1 console app project called `MyAdapter` using Visual Studio or `dotnet new`: